-Okay, so even if you’re a great communicator, sometimes projects can go awry because of a miscommunication.
+Even if you’re a great communicator, sometimes projects can go awry because of miscommunication.
 Regardless of who may be at fault, I suggest a couple of things.

 First of all, if you think it’s your fault: own up to it.